Which is better—a 401(k) or a pension plan?

-What can I do with my 401(k) after retirement?
+What can you do with my 401(k) after leaving your job?

 You have several different options for what you can do with the funds in your 401(k) after leaving a job.